Imagine you’re at work, finishing up a task you do everyday, when your manager hands you a badge.

 The Bottom Line

-To create a course that’s enjoyable and engaging, you have to approach gamification as a strategy.
+To make training enjoyable and engaging, you have to approach gamification as a strategy.
 You can’t just add game tactics haphazardly.

-Ask yourself: if I was playing this training game, would these tactics motivate me to keep going?
+Ask yourself: if I was taking this training, would these tactics motivate me to keep going?
 Would I care?

-Remember -- there’s nothing inherently fun about game tactics.
-It’s how those elements are used that makes or breaks gamification design.
+Remember — there’s nothing inherently fun about game tactics.
+It’s how those elements are used that makes or breaks your training.